Helping Each Other is a three year project, funded by Comic Relief.

 Project Officer, Rod Landman, is in post in North Devon and has recruit beneficiaries in the South West.

-Trainers have now been recruited and over 190 counselling sessions delivered to young people.
+Trainers have now been recruited and 190 counselling sessions delivered to young people.
 Both the Plymouth and North Devon teams have had several meetings and a combined weekend team event.

 Learning materials have been written and 11 workshops have been delivered to date.